ptsouth97/Getting-and-Cleaning-Data-Project/README.md

 Loops through each subject, each activity, and each column in order to id the subject, activity, and then take the average for each subset

 Writes the tidy data to a .txt file

+Reads the .txt file and presents it in more viewable format